conan-io/docs/integrations/ci/travisci.rst

 your own way, but Conan has some utilities to help in the process.

 The command :command:`conan new` has arguments to create a default working *.travis.yml* file.
-Other setups might be possible, but for this example we are assuming that you are using GitHub and also uploading your final packages to your ArtifactoryCE server.
+Other setups might be possible, but for this example we are assuming that you are using GitHub and also uploading your final packages to your Artifactory CE server.

 You could follow these steps:

 #.
 First, create an empty GitHub repository.
 Let's call it "hello", for creating a "hello world" package.
 GitHub allows creating it with a Readme and .gitignore.
 #.
-Create a Conan repository in your ArtifactoryCE, and get its URL ("Set me up").
+Create a Conan repository in your Artifactory CE, and get its URL ("Set me up").
 We will call it ``UPLOAD_URL``
 #.
 Activate the repo in your Travis account, so it is built when we push changes to it.
 #.
-Under *Travis More Options -> Settings->Environment Variables*, add the ``CONAN_LOGIN_USERNAME`` and ``CONAN_PASSWORD`` environment variables with the ArtifactoryCE user and password.
+Under *Travis More Options -> Settings->Environment Variables*, add the ``CONAN_LOGIN_USERNAME`` and ``CONAN_PASSWORD`` environment variables with the Artifactory CE user and password.
 #.
 Clone the repo: :command:`git clone <your_repo/hello> && cd hello`.
 #.
 Create the package: :command:`conan new hello/0.1@myteam/testing -t -s -cilg -cis -ciu=UPLOAD_URL`
 #.
 You can inspect the created files: both *.travis.yml*, *.travis/run.sh*, and ``.travis/install.sh`` and the *build.py* script, that is